viethungluu/OCRetina/README.md

 ![Facebook's Rosetta system for text detection and recognition in images (source: Facebook \[3\])](/images/rosetta.PNG)

-Two models are trained independently:
+Two models are trained independently including text detection and text recognition.
+Please refer to [Google Colab Notebookl](https://colab.research.google.com/drive/1fEPLZh888mu3NWrXaTYCKrCAfYmO-W-N) for training and operating commands.

 ### Text detection model
 A RetinaNet model (with ResNet50 as backbone) is trained to detect word-level text (i.e. "love", "friend"), punctuations, and space character.
 The model is trained using image randomly generated.
 The font face is fixed for the first 19 epochs.
 After that, the font face is randomly chosen.